Should I See a Counselor To Help Me With Stress?

 Chronic stress is when a person feels stressed out over long periods of time, negatively affecting almost every system in your body.

 Stop for a moment and think.
 When you’re stressed or overwhelmed, how does your stomach feel?
 What about your head?
 Muscles?
 When we feel stress, it causes our bodies to release adrenaline and cortisol.

 Adrenaline is responsible for immediate reactions when we feel stressed.
 It increases our breathing, pumps up our heart rate and tenses our muscles – it prepares our bodies to fight off or quickly get away from something we believe can be harmful.

-Cortisol, another hormone released in our bodies when we are under stress, takes a little more time to filter through our blood stream.
+Cortisol, another hormone released in our bodies when we are under stress, takes a little more time to filter through our bloodstream.
 Cortisol is complicated.
-It’s release is a multi-step process involving two different parts of the brain.
-In short – cortisol helps maintain blood pressure, and fluid balance involving body functions that aren’t essential to survival like immunity, digestion and reproductive systems.
+Its release is a multi-step process involving two different parts of the brain.
+In short – cortisol helps to maintain blood pressure, and fluid balance involving body functions that aren’t essential to survival like immunity, digestion, and reproductive systems.
 Again, thanks cortisol, for all that you do when we’re stressed out.
 But if our immune, digestive and reproductive systems are continuously saturated in this hormone, they can become suppressed – increasing blood sugar and blood pressure.
-This can lead to low sex drive, acne and weight gain.
+This can lead to low sex drive, acne, and weight gain.